 - When I audited the website, it was painfully apparent that zero editing of text content or keyword research had been done by anyone employed to sort out their SEO shortcomings…

 - Then I edited the incoming link profile.
 There were scores of links from shoddy blogs and social bookmarking sites.
 Those links were rife with exact-match keywords in anchor text inserted at random.
-The “copywriting” was either computer-generated garbage content, or written by school child just learning English…
+The “copywriting” was either computer-generated garbage content or written by a school child just learning English…

 Evaluating Proposed SEO Remedial Work

-Are you are operating a small business in need of an affordable SEO package?
+Does your small business need an affordable SEO package?
 It is very important to bear in mind that the SEO industry is rife with self-styled “experts” who focus on pushy, unsolicited marketing strategies and endless email sales campaigns.
 Their focus is on the money – signing clients up to expensive multi-month contracts.
 Their SEO strategy is invariably some type of link-building scheme – usually based on their own “Private Blog Networks” or a variation thereof.

 When you evaluate SEO project quotations, look for the proposed methodology;

-- Did the SEO quote proposal explicitly outline the text content changes that will be made on the website content?
+- Did the SEO quote proposal explicitly outline the text content changes that will be made to the website content?

 The correct answer to 1.) above is NO

-The correct answer to 2.) above is YES
+The correct answers to 2, 3 & 4 above is YES

-Anyone who does not answer both questions correctly is likely not a professional SEO consultant.
-Nor are they operating in an ethical manner in compliance with Googles Webmaster Guidelines & Terms of Service…
+Anyone who does not answer all questions correctly is likely not a professional SEO consultant.
+Nor are they operating in an ethical manner in compliance with Google’s Webmaster Guidelines & Terms of Service…

 Quick-fix ranking schemes are fraught with peril, and link schemes are not too difficult to detect.